romilly/pi-towers-workshop/README.md

 ## BBC micro:bit MicroPython workshop

 *This is an independently created workshop.
-It has no official connection with the BBC, the Raspberry Pi foundation or the micro:bit foundation.*
+It has no official connection with the BBC, the Raspberry Pi foundation or the micro:bit foundation.
+It *does* contain licensed content from the Raspberry Pi foundation and the micro:bit foundation.*

 *All trademarks are the properties of their respective owners.*

 The workshop is under development for delivery at the Raspberry Jam to be held at Raspberry Pi Towers in Cambridge, England on 11 Feb 2017.

 Once the workshop has run, I will publish this worksheet as a free pdf under a CC/NC/SA license.